- Life Sciences

 - Drafted and negotiated service agreements, collaborative development, and data sharing agreements with international corporations including health care providers, technology companies, nonprofit entities, and laboratories, in South Korea, Belgium, United Kingdom, China, Israel, and Australia

-- Provided the legal services for a health system revenue cycle and billing compliance departments, overseeing underpayment litigation, drafting and advising on hospital fair pricing, debt collection, and self-pay financial assistance program policies
+- Provided legal services for hospital revenue cycle and billing compliance departments, overseeing underpayment litigation, drafting and advising on hospital fair pricing, debt collection, and self-pay financial assistance program policies

 - Represented a general acute care hospital in a multi-year deal to manage the Medi-Cal managed care business of multiple regional specialty hospitals, drafted and negotiated related agreements

 - Drafted and negotiated research collaboration agreements and clinical trial agreements for nonprofit research center; experienced in clinical research transactions and compliance

 - Represented a CLIA laboratory in the acquisition of a biorepository from a university, drafted and negotiated transactional documents, and advised on key aspects of operational transition and compliance

 - Extensively experienced in representing health care providers in public agency (county, state, local health district, school district) contracting for health care services including behavioral and mental health

 - Developed an intellectual property program for a nonprofit entity, trained employees and executives on policy implementation